coreui/coreui/docs/content/components/sidebar.md

 ### Events

-Bootstrap's alert plugin exposes a few events for hooking into alert functionality.
+CoreUI for Bootstrap's alert plugin exposes a few events for hooking into alert functionality.

 {{< bs-table >}}
 | Event | Description |